kment/GERBLS/README.md

 **GERBLS** (**G**reatly **E**xpedited **R**obust **B**ox **L**east **S**quares) is a lightweight fast-folding implementation of the BLS (Box Least Squares) algorithm.
 It is designed to facilitate transiting planet searches in photometric data via an easy setup and fast runtimes.

+`GERBLS` can outperform popular brute-force BLS implementations such as `astropy.timeseries.BoxLeastSquares` by **over 10-20x** in runtime speed.

 ## Installation

 Currently, `GERBLS` requires a Python version of 3.9 or above.
 Additional dependencies are `numpy` and a build-time dependency on `Cython`.
 These will be checked and/or installed automatically.